TechLabs-Berlin/trm/README.md

    It should say `Up (healthy)` for every service.

-1. Setup frontend for development:
+1. (Only required if developing locally) Setup frontend for development:

    * The following commands are assumed to be run in the `/frontend` directory (`cd frontend`)